eu-digital-identity-wallet/eudi-srv-pid-issuer/README.md

 Variable: `ISSUER_CREDENTIALOFFER_DEFAULTURI`
 Description: URI to use when generating Credential Offers.
-Default value: `eu-eaa-offer://`
+Default value: N/A

 Variable: `ISSUER_CREDENTIALOFFER_ALLOWEDSCHEMES`
 Description: Comma-separated list of allowed schemes for using custom URIs for Credential Offers.
-Default value: `https,eu-eaa-offer`
+Default value: N/A
 Allowed values:
 * `openid-credential-offer`
 * `haip-vci`